 If you want Windows Defender to check for signature updates more than once every day, you will have to additionally do the following:

-Open its Properties box and click on Triggers tab.
+Open its Properties box and click on the Triggers tab.
 Select the task and click on Edit.

 Here check the Repeat task every and from the drop-down menu, select 1 hour.
 This will check for updates every hour.
 If you wish to check every 6 hours, simply change the figure from 1 to 6; it works!